ietf-wg-cellar/matroska-specification/codec_specs.md

 Initialization: For FFV1 versions 0 or 1, `CodecPrivate` **SHOULD NOT** be written.
 For FFV1 version 3 or greater, the `CodecPrivate` **MUST** contain the FFV1 Configuration Record structure, as defined in [@!I-D.ietf-cellar-ffv1, section 4.3], and no other data.

+### V_MJPEG

+Codec ID: V_MJPEG

+Codec Name: Motion JPEG

+Description: Motion JPEG is a video compression format in which each video frame or interlaced field  is compressed separately as a [@!JPEG] image.

 ### V_MPEGH/ISO/HEVC

 Codec ID: V_MPEGH/ISO/HEVC